a5dur/qsv-describegpt-qa/README.md

 10. **Default Option Behavior Testing:**
     - Validate that the "describegpt" command behaves appropriately when no options are specified, and default behavior is followed.

+## Test Results
+  Head over to the [Jupyter file](https://github.com/a5dur/qsv-describegpt-qa/blob/main/qsv-describegpt-qa.ipynb) for all the test results

 ## Types of CSV files used